Walt Disney World To Host International Women’s Day Special Events On March 8

-Walt Disney World will host several special events, and roll out special women-themed food offerings, in honor of International Women’s Day on March 8, The Kingdom Insider is reporting.
+Walt Disney World will host several special events, and will roll out themed food offerings, in honor of International Women’s Day on March 8, The Kingdom Insider is reporting.

 The Walt Disney Company’s brand is largely built around women and teen girls, from Snow White in the ’30s to Moana in 2016, and everything in between.
-There are the classic Disney animated heroines, such as Alice (Alice in Wonderland) and Princess Aurora (Sleeping Beauty); the Disney-Pixar princesses, like Elsa and Anna from (Frozen) and Merida (Brave); and there are of course the live-action Disney heroines, such as Mary Poppins and Rey from the House of Mouse’s Star Wars offerings.
+There are the classic Disney animated heroines, such as Alice (Alice in Wonderland) and Princess Aurora (Sleeping Beauty) — the Disney-Pixar princesses, like Elsa and Anna (Frozen) and Merida (Brave) — and there are of course the live-action Disney heroines, such Rey from the House of Mouse’s Star Wars offerings.

 So it only makes sense that the company would honor women when given the chance.
 And that chance will come on March 8, which is International Women’s Day.